Umajin/sample-native-library/README.md

 Note that while you may be able to use other folders, these are the standard folders that will work correctly in all situations, including when the app is “published” as a standalone application.
 In such standalone apps the files will be moved into appropriate places within the package.

+The **expected filename** is:

+- `myLibrary.dll` on Windows
+- `libMyLibrary.dylib` on MacOS.
+Note the expected `lib` prefix for MacOS.
+- `myLibrary.framework/dylib` on iOS.
+Note, no "lib" prefix and no extension.
+- `libMyLibrary.so` on Android (future release).
+Be aware that CMake target library name does not include the "lib" prefix or ".so" extension but that the resulting binary has both.

+## Output to Published Apps ##

 On Mac and iOS, they will be placed in the `Contents/Frameworks` folder in the `.app` folder.

+On Windows they will be placed in the root of the zip package alongside the main EXE.

 On Android (future release) the Android Library containing the Shared Objects will be added to your Android project as a dependency.